Adrydevmateo/mr-payment-sdk/docs/components/payment.md

 # Payment Component

-The `Payment` component is the core component of MR Payment SDK.
+The `Payment` component is the core component of MR Payment HEADLESS.
 It provides a headless payment form that you can fully customize with your own styling and integrate with any payment processing system.

 ## Overview